uludag/hspsdb-webcode/README.md

 # HSPs-db

-HSPs-db project aims developing tools for indexing NCBI BLAST sequence similarity search results, together with data mining interfaces.
+HSPs-db project aims developing tools for indexing NCBI-BLAST sequence similarity search results, together with data mining interfaces.

-Everyday researchers all over the world runs millions of NCBI BLAST searches; aim here is to prepare tools to make more sense of these search results.
+Everyday researchers all over the world run millions of BLAST searches; aim here is to prepare tools to make more sense of these search results.
-Latest version of the NCBI-BLAST software have improved outputs (xml2 project) which makes our task easier.
+Latest version of the BLAST software have improved outputs (xml2 project) which makes our task easier.

 We use Elasticsearch for indexing and storing BLAST results.